 Students are required to form a Program of Study Committee (hereinafter referred to as "POS Committee") to guide them through their research project.
 The POS Committee members must be KDI School faculty.
-For students who write a thesis or a capstone project, the POS Committee must consist of two faculty members:

-one should be designated as Major Professor and the other Second Professor.
-For students who work on SRP or ELP, the POS Committee can be formed with one Major Professor.
+For students who write a thesis or a capstone project, the POS Committee must consist of two faculty members: one should be designated as Major Professor (He/She must be tenure-track faculty) and the other Second Professor.
+For students who work on SRP or ELP, the POS Committee can be formed with one Major Professor (He/She must be tenure-track faculty).